"Elements" of Spiritual Growth

-This Element is a 6-week look into what it means that we are a Lutheran church.
+This Element is an 8-week look into what it means that we are a Lutheran church.
 In a sea of different Christian denominations and churches, what does it mean to be Lutheran?
 Why does it even matter?
 We’ll look at how we got to be where we are, why we are who we are, and what it means to be a Lutheran church in 21st-century North America.
 It is especially recommended for those who are joining us from a different Christian tradition or denomination.

 Element 5: Life at Concordia

 There is only one Christian Church.
 The “big C” Church is the entire group of Christians in all times and places.
 It includes those who lived a long time ago and are now part of the “church triumphant” in heaven, who are living right now, and who will ever live.
 We are all one Church.

 At the same time, the “big C” Church finds expression in a very concrete way: groups of believers who gather in a local place and time called a “congregation” (or, “little c” church).
 Concordia Lutheran Church is a congregation, and just like any other congregation has a bit of a unique identity within the “big C” Church.